 - Spaghetti Bolognese with nut and mushroom meatballs

 - Red lentil and coconut dhal.

-- Chickpea frittata served with flat mushroom, beetroot hummus and slaw.
+- Chickpea frittata served with flat mushroom, beetroot hummus, and also some slaw.

 - Pea and spinach fritters with tomato and paprika beans.